Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Fetch raw impression-share metrics for one Google Ads campaign', specifying a specific verb and resource.
-It distinguishes itself from the sibling tool google_ads_auction_insights_analyze by noting that this tool returns raw metrics while the sibling provides human-readable insights.
+The description clearly states 'Fetch raw impression-share metrics for one Google Ads campaign' with a specific verb and resource.
+It distinguishes itself from the sibling tool 'google_ads_auction_insights_analyze' by explicitly noting the latter provides human-readable insights.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.